WFLX: News share with WPEC

 After Fox required most of its affiliates to air newscasts in 1990, WFLX entered in a news share agreement with CBS affiliate WPEC (then owned by the Photo Electronics Corporation).
 On September 11, 1991, that station started producing a nightly prime time broadcast at 10 p.m. on WFLX known as The Fox 29 10 O'Clock News.
 Originally thirty minutes long, it soon expanded to a full hour.
 In 2000, an hour-long weekday morning show at 7 a.m. began to air entitled Fox 29 Morning News; this was expanded to two hours on September 6, 2006.

 WFLX and WPEC maintained separate news sets and on-air identities but shared a weather set and most on-air personnel, except for a few that only appeared on one station.
 While produced by WPEC, the broadcasts maintained their own separate identity and look, similar to other Raycom stations.
 As with network programming, the newscasts also rated in the Miami–Fort Lauderdale market, a trend some have attributed to backlash to that area's Fox affiliate WSVN.
 As a result, Adelphia (whose system was later acquired by Comcast) pulled WSVN off its West Palm Beach cable lineup in 2005.
 On January 31, 2008, WPEC and WFLX became the second and third stations respectively in all of South Florida to offer newscasts in high definition behind NBC affiliate WPTV.

-WFLX is the first station in the West Palm Beach market to air a prime time newscast at 10 pm, and compete with CW affiliate WTVX, which aired their own 10 p.m. newscast (produced at the studios of its Salt Lake City sister station, KUTV, and including two locally based reporters) from August 4, 2008, until it was moved to 6:30 p.m. on March 2, 2009 (and was discontinued altogether three months later).
+WFLX was the first station in the West Palm Beach market to air a prime time newscast at 10 p.m., and compete with CW affiliate WTVX, which aired their own 10 p.m. newscast (produced at the studios of its Salt Lake City sister station, KUTV, and including two locally based reporters) from August 4, 2008, until it was moved to 6:30 p.m. on March 2, 2009 (and was discontinued altogether three months later).
 Five years later, WPEC began airing a weeknight-only 10 p.m. newscast for that station.